 Transforming Penang for the Future

-With a new green high technology industrial park for E & E manufacturers of tomorrow in the pipeline, the Penang South Islands (PSI) is the State Government’s strategic transformative development plan that will reconstruct the sleepy southern coast into a Smart City, and a world-class trade and tourist destination.
+With a new green high technology industrial park for E & E manufacturers of tomorrow in the pipeline, the Penang South Island (PSI) is the State Government’s strategic transformative development plan that will reconstruct the sleepy southern coast into a Smart City, and a world-class trade and tourist destination.

-The Penang South reclamation will also provide new land for commercial and residential development, including affordable housing, and tourism.
+Silicon Island, which will take 10 to 15 years to reclaim, will also provide new land for commercial and residential development, including affordable housing, and tourism.